instadeepai/og-marl/README.md

 We have made our TF2 systems compatible with jit compilation.
 This combined with our new `cpprb` replay buffers have made our systems significantly faster.
 Furthermore, our JAX systems with tightly integrated replay sampling and training using Flashbax are even faster.

-**Speed Comparison: for each setup, we trained MAICQ on the 8m Good dataset for 10k training steps and evaluated every 1k training steps for 4 episodes using a batch size of 256.**
+**Speed Comparison**: for each setup, we trained MAICQ on the 8m Good dataset for 10k training steps and evaluated every 1k training steps for 4 episodes using a batch size of 256.

 <div class="collage">
     <div class="row" align="center">